DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-RECEIVABLE/Finance-utilities-connections.md

 ---

 ## Financial utilities connection
-When the Customer remittances are to be imported via the periodic task **Payment journal import**, the applicable connection type must be setup using the **Financial utilities connections** page.
+When the **Customer remittances** or **Direct debit returns** are to be imported via their periodic tasks, the applicable connection type must be setup using the **Financial utilities connections** page.

 > Note: The menu is only available where additional licensed feature **Finance utilities - AR utilities** is enabled.